 An average insurance company and a fine art insurance company are two different things.
 Therefore, if you want to protect your art the way it should be, then look for experts who know how to deal with fine art pieces, antique collectibles, jewelry, and so on.
 Please note that only a professional fine art insurance company has enough experience to address art claims if something happens.

 What if your artwork is ruined during transportation?
 What if a hurricane destroys your workshop with all art pieces?
 What about fire damage?
 You should actually think about all possible disasters and emergencies even if you don’t want to.
 Once you have a list of everything that may happen with your possessions, read your art insurance policy very carefully to ensure that it covers each point.
 Don’t forget about the fine print!

 5. Do not skimp on your art insurance

-Never skimp on your art insurance, even if your finances are tight.
+Never skimp on the art insurance even if your finances are tight.
 They say, if the worst is going to happen, it will happen when you least need or want it to.
 Therefore, in order not to be left with nothing, buy as much as you can comfortably afford.
-After all, in the case of damage or loss, you will receive at least some compensation.
+After all, in case of damage or loss, you will receive at least some compensation.

 In this way, art insurance is truly a must-have for every professional artist.
 So if you still don’t have it, it’s high time to fix this issue.
 Contact Fine Art Shippers, and we will help you choose the best package of insurance that suits your particular needs!